Deadly water: The Dangers of Swimming in Warm, Freshwater Lakes, Ponds and Rivers

 “Once a child is infected, everything happens very quickly,” Dr. Whitworth said.
 “We try our best to save the child’s life, but the parasites rarely respond to medications and are very difficult to treat.
 The infection tragically results in death almost uniformly.”

 Use caution when swimming in fresh warmer water, especially in stagnant water.
-Naegleria fowleri grows best at higher temperatures from 30 degrees Fahrenheit up to 115 degrees (46 degrees Celsius) and can survive for short periods when the temperature rises even higher.
+Naegleria fowleri grows best at higher temperatures up to 115 degrees (46 degrees Celsius) and can survive for short periods when the temperature rises even higher.

 Do all you can to limit the amount of water going up the nose.
 Your best option is to keep your head above water, but you can reduce the chance to getting these infections inside the body by wearing nose plugs.